-The program has made the following decision regarding the administration of medication (check all that apply; at least one MUST be selected):

-X The program WILL administer over-the-counter topical ointments, lotions and creams, and sprays, including sunscreen products and topically applied insect repellant.
-(Complete Sections 9-12, 22) × The program WILL administer epinephrine patient-specific auto-injectors, diphenhydramine in combination with the epinephrine auto- injector, asthma inhalers and nebulizers.
-(Complete Sections 9-12, 22) The program WILL administer stock non-patient-specific epinephrine auto-injectors.
-(Complete Appendix J.) X The program WILL administer medications that require the program to have this health care plan approved by a health care consultant as described in Sections 13 and 14 .
-(Complete Sections 9 and 13-22)
+The program has made the following decision regarding the administration of medication (check all that apply; at least one MUST be selected): X The program WILL administer over-the-counter topical ointments, lotions and creams, and sprays, including sunscreen products and topically applied insect repellant.
+Complete Sections 9-12 and Section 22 × The program WILL administer patient-specific epinephrine auto-injectors, diphenhydramine in combination with the epinephrine auto-injector, asthma inhalers and nebulizers.
+Complete Sections 9-12 and Section 22 The program WILL administer stock epinephrine auto-injectors.
+Complete Sections 16 and 22 and Appendix H and J X The program WILL administer medications that require the program to have this health care plan approved by a health care consultant as described in Sections 13 and 14.
+Complete Sections 9 and Sections 13-22